apkd/tryfinally.io/_posts/2022-12-01-transform-not-found-in-humandescription.md

 contributors: []
 ---

-When you're attaching a GameObject to a bone of an animated character using the Humanoid rig you might encounter the error (Unity 2021.3.2f1):
+When you're attaching a GameObject to a bone of an animated character using the Humanoid rig you might encounter the error (as of Unity 2021.3.2f1):

 ```log
 Transform 'Attachment' not found in HumanDescription.